yamatt/blog/content/blog/sophisticated-attack.md

 Ok, so let's move on to how we can use the term 'sophisticated attack' better.

-The obvious ones to exclude are that open services leaking data and DDoS are not covered.
-These are things anyone can do with a bit of scripting knowledge.
-It seems to be that you cannot rely on a single script or action to perform the exploit.
+The ones most people on social media seem to exclude are open services leaking data and DDoS.
+These can be done by anyone pressing a button on a DDoS service or a scanning tool like Nessus.
+It seems to me that the exploit cannot rely on a single script or action to perform the exploit.

-What it immediately makes me think is that chaining exploits is probably a better way to define it.
+That means that chaining exploits is probably a better way to define the level of sophistication.
 If the attack involved 2 or more steps to get access to the data that seems like it took effort and skill, therefore sophisticated.
-It also means as security improves we can say that actually 2 steps is the new norm and 3 steps will be the new 'sophisticated'.
+It also means as security improves 2 steps can become norm and 3 steps will be the new 'sophisticated'.

 By communicating about these attacks better we can start to have real conversations about how to protect data better.